miask-org/tp-github-action/README.md

 # tp-github-action
- This is github action to put label on ticket
+ This is github action to put label on ticket.